divya-m-s/SF_2D_Feature_Matching/README.md

 * First, focus on loading images, setting up data structures and putting everything into a ring buffer to optimize memory load.
 * Then, integrate several keypoint detectors such as HARRIS, FAST, BRISK and SIFT and compare them with regard to number of keypoints and speed.
-* In the next part, focus on descriptor extraction and matching using brute force and also the FLANN approach we discussed in the previous lesson.
+* In the next part, focus on descriptor extraction and matching using brute force and also the FLANN approach.
 * In the last part, once the code framework is complete, test the various algorithms in different combinations and compare them with regard to some performance measures.

 ## Tasks Accomplished